-CEO and NEO total compensation is highly variable and is the result of several factors including a variable bonus program and the issuance of Options and performance based RSUs as well as a base salary.
-Total gross NEO compensation decreased to \$2.97 million in 2017, which was 17% lower than 2016 and 44% lower than 2015 on a gross basis and the lowest gross NEO compensation since 2011.
-2017 NEO total compensation was lower than 2016 as a result of a lower level of variable compensation, including a lower amount of performance based compensation allocated to NEOs in 2017 such as a lower bonus amount as well as a lower amount of stock based compensation being issued in 2017 vs 2016.
-CEO Compensation decreased to \$850,000 in 2017, which is 28% lower than 2016 total CEO compensation of \$1.2 million.
-CEO and NEO total compensation is influenced by a number of factors, most specifically; (a) stock based compensation (options and RSUs) varies year to year depending on the shares available to grant under each program during the year, (b) the number of non-executive employees Alaris has, which results in a distribution of compensation (bonus and stock based) among more individuals (non-executive employee numbers were flat year over year) and (c) cash bonuses are based on the increase in Total Cash Available for Distribution per Share each year and therefore could fluctuate significantly year over year.
-As can be seen in the graphic above, NEO compensation has been highly correlated with the total return to Alaris shareholders and has decreased at a faster pace than total shareholder returns over the last 5 years.
+(Referring to the tables on the previous page) CEO and NEO total compensation is highly variable and is the result of several factors including a variable bonus program and the issuance of Options and performance based RSUs as well as a base salary.
+Total gross NEO compensation decreased to \$2.93 million in 2018, which was -1.5% lower than 2017 and -61.5% lower than 2013 on a gross basis and the lowest gross NEO compensation since 2011.
+2018 NEO total compensation was lower than 2017 as a result of a lower level of variable compensation, including no long term incentive being granted to NEOs in 2018.
+This was offset by the fact that the Compensation Period included bonuses paid over two periods (18 month Compensation Period).
+Bonuses paid for the 2018 Compensation Period were higher that the 2017 Compensation Period due to the increase in distributable cash per share of 21% as well as the fact that the Compensation Period included the twelve month period from July 1, 2017 to June 30, 2018 as well as a six month stub period from July 1, 2018 to December 31, 2018.
+The Compensation Period was switched to the fiscal year end after the Mercer Review was conducted in 2018.
+CEO Compensation increased to \$0.98 million for 2018, which is 15% higher than 2017 total CEO compensation of \$0.85 million despite no RSUs or Options being granted for 2018 due to a higher bonus pool available as a result of the increase in cash from operations.

+CEO and NEO total compensation is influenced by a number of factors, most specifically; (a) stock based compensation (Options and RSUs) which varies year to year depending on the shares available to grant under each program during the year, (b) the number of non-executive employees Alaris has, which results in a distribution of compensation (bonus and stock based) among more individuals (non-executive employee numbers were flat year over year) and (c) cash bonuses are based on the increase in Total Cash Available for Distribution per Share each year and therefore could fluctuate significantly year over year.
+As can be seen in the graphic on the previous page, NEO compensation has been highly correlated with the total return to Alaris shareholders and has decreased at a faster pace than total shareholder returns over the last 5 years (-62% decrease in NEO compensation vs -20% TSR).

-Our Board considers several factors in connection with its determination of appropriate levels of compensation, including, but not limited to, the Board's compensation philosophy and guidelines; the demand for and supply of skilled professionals in the financial services industry generally; individual performance; our corporate performance (which is not necessarily tied exclusively to the trading price of the shares on the TSX); and other factors discussed under "Executive Compensation Discussion and Analysis" beginning at page 25 of this Information Circular.
-Furthermore, certain aspects (including bonuses and the vesting of RSUs) are based in part on the achievement of certain predetermined performance metrics and is measured against corporate performance, which does not necessarily track the changes in the market value of our Common Shares.
-As Options and RSUs form a significant portion of compensation, the total compensation for NEOs is affected by increases and decreases in the price of the Common Shares as the value of such Options and RSUs decrease as the Common Share price decreases.
+Our Board considers several factors in connection with its determination of appropriate levels of compensation, including, but not limited to, the Board's compensation philosophy and guidelines; the demand for and supply of skilled professionals in the financial services industry generally; individual performance; our corporate performance (which is not necessarily tied exclusively to the trading price of the shares on the TSX); and other factors discussed under "Executive Compensation Discussion and Analysis" on the next page.
+Furthermore, certain aspects (including bonuses and the vesting of PSUs) are based in part on the achievement of certain predetermined performance metrics and is measured against corporate performance, which does not necessarily track the changes in the market value of our Shares.
+As Options (until the current Options expire or are exercised, surrendered or forfeited) and RSUs form a significant portion of compensation, the total compensation for NEOs is affected by increases and decreases in the price of the Shares as the value of such Options and RSUs decrease as the Share price decreases.